ingogbe/ecomuseu-guide/README.md

 	- Possible access the exhibitions list by clicking on an accessible area with exhibitions (Yellow)
 	- Labels of the areas at the top
 - Museum areas list for manual access if you do not want the map
-- QR Code Reader ([zxing-android-embedded](https://github.com/journeyapps/zxing-android-embedded), based on ZXing Barcode Scanner Google) for quick access to exhibition (each museum exhibition will have a QR Code)
+- QR Code Reader ([zxing-android-embedded](https://github.com/journeyapps/zxing-android-embedded), based on [ZXing Barcode Scanner from Google](https://github.com/zxing/zxing)) for quick access to exhibition (each museum exhibition will have a QR Code)
 - Achievements for each area that the user visit (to unlock the achievement, only by reading a QR Code of area)
 - Option multi-language (currently en-rUS and pt-rBR)
 - Option to share you were in the museum and the percentage of achievements acquired